PrayasJ/PrayasJ.github.io/static/media/GSoC - Week 6.f70eeeffbd653081dc38.md

  parallel 102.6891 103.0946 105.1487 104.3918 106.4742 109.0937     5
 ```

-The benchmark results were promising, as seen below the runtime had significantly reduced when we execute the models in parallel to each other.
+The benchmark results were promising, as shown below, with the runtime significantly reduced when the models were executed in parallel.

 ## Conclusion

-There was one other area that I did try to implement parallel processing and that was the `portalcast` function.
-However that failed to execute ~~and resulted in a lot of system crashes~~ because the function basically iterates over a number of *moons* and then prepares data in the data directory we created using `fill_data` function and calls upon the `cast` function for that specific *moon*.
+There was one other area where I did try to implement parallel processing, and that was the `portalcast` function.
+However, that failed to execute ~~and resulted in a lot of system crashes~~ because the function basically iterates over a number of *moons* and then prepares data in the data directory we created using the `fill_data` function and calls upon the `cast` function for that specific *moon.*

 What would happen if we were to call those specific *moons* *asynchronously*?
 All the threads would fight to write the data in our designated folder in the `fill_data` function.
-Thats what lead to corruption of data and system crashes on my device.
+That's what led to the corruption of data and system crashes on my device.

-Moving further I would like to create a create different directories in the `fill_data` when called *asynchronously* so that they don't clash for the write access.
+Moving further, I would like to create different directories in the `fill_data` when called *asynchronously* so that they don't clash for the write access.

-I still haven't tested the working of the modified `fill_data` and `cast` function together so that is one thing that I am going to try!
+I still haven't tested the working of the modified `fill_data` and `cast` function together, so that is one thing that I am going to try!

 Until then, over and out.